kinghub007/ca_with_openssl/README.md

 ## Creating Server Certificate

-Open `/etc/ssl/ssl_certs/config/csr.cnf` and set FQDN[1-3] to your desired domain and save it.
 Creating the Private Key and CSR and Creating the Server Certificate by signing the CSR with the Intermediate CA

 ```bash
 sh serverCert_generator.sh